tubalcaine/bf_action_archiver/README.md

 ## Notes

+- **Two-Phase Operation**: When using `-d/--delete`, the tool operates in two phases:
+  1. **Archive Phase**: All actions are fetched and written to disk/archive
+  2. **Delete Phase**: Only after the archive is complete and finalized, actions are deleted from the server

+  This ensures that if the process is interrupted, the archive is either complete or the actions remain on the server.
+You will never lose actions without having a complete archive.

 - **SSL Verification**: The tool disables SSL certificate verification to work with BigFix's self-signed certificates.
 This is normal for BigFix environments.

 - **Timeouts**: Connection timeout is 30 seconds, queries timeout at 120 seconds, API calls timeout at 60 seconds.

 - **MAG Support**: Multiple Action Groups (baselines) are automatically detected and their sub-actions are archived in `{action_id}_MAG/` subdirectories.

 - **Secure Storage**: When using `-s` to store credentials, passwords are stored encrypted in your system's secure credential store (Keychain on macOS, Credential Manager on Windows, Secret Service on Linux).